vnagpal25/vnagpal25/README.md

 Here are some ideas to get you started:

 -  I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of Machine Learning through an introductory online course offered by Caltech.
+[Follow my progress here](github.com/vnagpal25/Learning-From-Data)
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: ...

 ---